unik-name/docs.unikname.network/docs/key-concept/cryptography-overview.md

 ## Resolving a cryptoaccount

-Here is an example of the public address of a cryptoaccount on uns.network: `UVxGz3EKDqx4h8LLz2ao2GoDNPx4uHf25k`
+Here is an example of the public address of a cryptoaccount on unikname.network: `UVxGz3EKDqx4h8LLz2ao2GoDNPx4uHf25k`

 For every public address there's a public key, associated with a private key, and encrypted with a passphrase.
-Here is an example of on-chain public informations available when you query this public address on uns.network.
+Here is an example of on-chain public informations available when you query this public address on unikname.network.

 ```json
 {